Diagnosis

 Diseases of the American Shorthair

 The American Shorthair is one of the oldest and best-known cat breeds in the USA.
-Originally brought by European settlers, the breed developed into a robust, versatile and independent cat in North America.
-Their origins lie in the crossing of farm cats, which were specifically valued for their hunting abilities, with breeds from Europe.
-Over time, a breed emerged that is not only physically attractive, but also impresses with its health and friendly nature.
+Originally brought by European settlers, the breed developed in North America into a robust, versatile, and independent cat.
+Its origins lie in the crossbreeding of farm cats, prized especially for their hunting abilities, with European breeds.
+Over time, this resulted in a breed that is not only visually appealing but also distinguished by its health and friendly nature.

 Diseases of the American Shorthair Read More »

-Airedale Terrier Diseases
+Airedale Terrier diseases

-Airedale Terrier Diseases
+Airedale Terrier diseases

-The Airedale Terrier, originally known as the Bingley Terrier, is a versatile, hardy breed from Great Britain.
-Measuring 58-61cm tall with a wiry, hard tan coat with a black saddle, he is an impressive companion.
-Despite its robust nature, it is prone to certain health problems, such as hip dysplasia and muscle tremors.
-With a life expectancy of up to 15 years, this eager-to-learn and alert dog is ideal for experienced owners who live in the country and have time for dog sports.
+The Airedale Terrier, originally known as the Bingley Terrier, is a versatile, robust breed from Great Britain.
+Standing 58-61 cm tall with a wiry, harsh, tan coat and black saddle, it makes an impressive companion.
+Despite its robust nature, it is prone to certain health issues, such as hip dysplasia and muscle tremors.
+With a lifespan of up to 15 years, this eager-to-learn and alert dog is ideally suited to experienced owners who live in the countryside and have time for dog sports.

-Airedale Terrier Diseases Read More »
+Airedale Terrier diseases Read More »